Bayramooov/techieland/readme.md

 ## Route

 Route - is the table of all the routes which can be handled by the server.
-All the other request routes will be responded as `404-Not-Found` error.
+All the other requested routes will be responded with `404-Not-Found` error.

 ### URL terminology